Chen Min (Jin dynasty): Gentry revolt and death

 By 307, Chen Min had lost most of his support from the people under him.
 The law and government of his domain were incoherent, and his brothers and sons were violent and conniving.
 He failed to attract local talents to his administration, and even those who accepted him at first, like Gu Rong and Zhou Qi, were worried that they would suffer from associating with Chen Min.
 That year, Jin's Interior Minister of Lujiang, Hua Tan (華譚), wrote letters to Gu Rong and others urging them to revolt against Chen Min.
 They agreed and even swore a pledge of trust by cutting off their hair.
+(Note: Cutting off one's hair was akin to staking one's honour on something, hair being something given to one by one's parents according to Confucianism.
+Just before the Battle of Shiting, the Wu commander Zhou Fang was said to fool Wei commander Cao Xiu successfully due to him cutting his hair as part of his mock surrender.)

 The conspirators informed the Jin general, Liu Zhun, of their plot, so he coordinated an attack on Liyang while they worked from the inside.
 Chen Min was in Jiankang, and the attack coerced Chen Min to send his brothers, Chen Chang and Chen Hong (陳宏), to defend Wujiang (烏江; southeast of present-day Dingyuan County, Anhui) and Niuzhu (牛渚; southwest of present-day Ma'anshan, Anhui) with thousands of soldiers.
 Another brother, Chen Chu (陳處), saw through the conspirators' plans, so he urged Chen Min to execute them.
 However, Chen Min did not believe him and disregarded his advice.